Dali District

 Dali District (大里區 (Dàlǐ Qū)) is an inner city district in Taichung, Taiwan.

 Name

 The name "Dali" originates from Tai-li-khit (大里杙 (Tāi-lí-khi̍t)), where Tai-li refers to the Hoanya aborigines and khit refers to a bamboo raft's toon.
+The word "khit" (杙 (Khi̍t)) means a tiny wooden post, referring to the time as a port city.

 History

 After the handover of Taiwan from Japan to the Republic of China in 1945, Dali was organized as a rural township of Taichung County.
 On 1 November 1993, Dali was upgraded to a county-administered city due to its population.
 On 25 December 2010, Taichung County was merged with Taichung City and Dali was upgraded to a district of the city.